“Tell me and I forget. Teach me and I remember. Involve me and I learn”

 Why Study Business?

 Business is a relevant and practical subject that affects us all either directly or indirectly.
 Having an understanding into how businesses operate in the 21st century is a topic that will intrigue and engage you to understand the business environment, and it’s effect on our society.
 Business is consistently evolving and adapting in the environment in which it operates.
 Students that come to study Business are introduced to the internal and external business principles that businesses like Apple, Virgin and Coca-Cola use to become leaders in their markets and sustain their market position.

 Here in the Business & Economics department at Woodbridge we pride ourselves on encouraging students to develop and apply analytical skills that test and challenge business strategies, seeking to give students a greater understanding of business and an application that students will be able to adopt in their future careers.

 Business students develop critical thinking skills that allow them to challenge and investigate theories of learning.
 Students also learn the discipline of carrying out independent research that can be transferred to further education & employment.
-Business students will also develop their communication skills that are highly sort after in the work place, students develop these skills through a series of presentations and in class debates.
+Business students will also develop their communication skills that are highly sought after in the work place, students develop these skills through a series of presentations and in class debates.

 KS3 - Year 9 Assessment Framework